 Our approach is to estimate investment income based on a pattern that will yield a nominal rate of return approximating 6.0% over the life of the funding period.
 In 2015 we contracted Mercer to conduct an asset liability study to assess the probability of eliminating the unfunded liability as per the funding plan.
 An integral part of the study was centered on expected investment returns.
-The current funding plan assumes that over the next 10 years, investment returns will exceed the real rate of return asset mix will yield 10-year returns above the long term real rate assumption of 3.25%.
+The current funding plan assumes that over the next 10 years, investment returns will exceed the real rate of return assumption.
+The results of the asset liability study suggest a high probability that the current asset mix will yield 10-year returns above the long term real rate assumption of 3.25%.

 Short term variations between the anticipated investment revenue and the actual investment revenue are expected.
 To remain in line with the long-term real rate of return assumption in the funding strategy, an adjustment may be required to balance the actual short-term returns to the expected long-term returns.
-Changes in the market value of the portfolio, along with normal annual activity generated investment gains of 10.3% in 2017.
+Changes in the market value of the portfolio, along with normal annual activity generated investment losses of -1.4% in 2018.

-Investment returns for 2018 to 2022 are expected to average just over 5%; yielding a long term return that is consistent with the long-term assumption.
 We have modeled the expected investment returns such that the long term average of 6% per year will be achieved in the year the unfunded liability is eliminated; however there could be variations with some years exceeding 6% and others falling short.
-If the foundation scenario were to unfold as expected, the overall financial yield would approximate 6.0% over the life of the funding period.
+Investment losses will challenge the elimination of the unfunded liability unless these losses are recovered over the next three year.
+As such, in order to preserve the previously published funding date, investment returns will have to reach 7% in the next 3 years.
+If the foundation scenario were to unfold as expected, the overall financial yield from 1996 to 2022 forward would be almost 7%.